 Issuing Entity Each issuing entity will be a Delaware statutory trust to be formed for each series of notes under a trust agreement between the depositor, a Delaware trustee and an eligible lender trustee or trustee, as applicable.
 We sometimes refer to an issuing entity as a "trust" in this prospectus.

-Depositor The depositor is SLM Funding LLC, which is a Delaware limited liability company.
+The depositor is SLM Funding LLC, which is a Delaware Depositor..... limited liability company.
 SLM Education Credit Finance Corporation is the sole member of the depositor.
 An interim eligible lender trustee specified in the prospectus supplement for your notes will hold legal title to any FFELP loans on our behalf.
+Where the context involves the holding or transferring of legal title to FFELP loans, references herein to the

+Depositor for Certain Auction Rate Notes

+SLM Education Credit Funding LLC, sometimes referred to herein as SLM ECF, which is a Delaware limited liability company, is also a depositor for certain classes of previously issued auction rate notes that were acquired by affiliates of SLM ECF and will be reoffered from time to time.
+SLM Education Credit Finance Corporation is the sole member of SLM ECF.
+SLM ECF is an affiliate of SLM Funding LLC.
+SLM ECF will be the depositor solely with respect to certain reofferings of previously registered auction rate notes where SLM ECF was originally the related issuing entity's depositor for the applicable series of notes and either SLM ECF or SLM Funding LLC will be the selling securityholder of the class or classes of auction rate notes being reoffered.

-Where the context involves the holding or transferring of legal title to FFELP loans, references herein to the depositor include the interim eligible lender trustee.
-For each series of notes, the related prospectus supplement will specify the trustee, the Delaware trustee and/or eligible lender trustee, as applicable, for the related issuing entity.
+depositor include the interim eligible lender trustee.

+Trustee, Delaware Trustee and/or For each series of notes, the related prospectus supplement Eligible Lender Trustee..... will specify the trustee, the Delaware trustee and/or eligible lender trustee, as applicable, for the related issuing entity.
 See "Formation of the Issuing Entities-Eligible Lender Trustee or Trustee" in this prospectus.
-Sponsor The sponsor is Sallie Mae, Inc. We sometimes refer to Sallie Mae, Inc. as SMI in this prospectus.
-Servicer The servicer will be either SMI or another servicer specified in the prospectus supplement for your notes.
-SMI manages and operates the loan servicing functions for SLM Corporation and its affiliates and certain unrelated parties.
-Under the circumstances described in this prospectus, the servicer may transfer its servicing obligations to other entities.
-It may also contract with other servicers or sub-servicers.
-The prospectus.